knoepdan/CyberSecRappi/as_2_internetProt/Wireshark.md

 Remark 1: also possible with FF developer edition Remark 2: see assignment Internet protocol 1/2 Task 1 (TLS - SSLKEYLOGFILE )

+**Using private key file (*.pem)**
+Preconditions:
+a) One must be in the possession of the private key (*.pem) that was used to establish the connection
+b) PFS (Perfect Forward Secrecy) may not have been active as key used to to establish connection cannot be reconstructed (even with the private key)
+Steps:
+1. In Wireshark: load intercepted traffic file *.pcap
+2. Configure private key
+    -  Preferences > Protocol > TLS > RSA key list -> register *.pem file for IP and Port

+Remark: probably by now, most TLS connection rely on PFS and this no longer works

 ### Capture filters (less important)